randyoyarzabal/bindcaptain/config-examples/example.com/reverse-example.md

 - Best practice for professional DNS implementations

 ## Automated Generation:
-The `bindcaptain_refresh.sh` script can automatically generate reverse zone entries based on A records in forward zones.
+The `tools/bindcaptain_refresh.sh` script can automatically generate reverse zone entries based on A records in forward zones.